aliceC119/musicstar-club/README.md

 + As a site user, I would like to see the time of creation of the comments so that I have an idea of how recent the are.
 + As a site user, I need to see a message that the comment was deleted after I clicked delete.
 + As a superuser, I click on the create a post link, I should be taken to a page where I can easily create a post on the site.
-+ As a superuser, an approved button should be visible to me so I can easily approve a comment on a post on the site.
++ As a superuser, an approved button should be visible to me after I submitted a comment, so I can easily approve a comment on a post on the site.
 + As a site user, I would like to have good accessibility and interaction when I am browsing the site so that I can have a pleasant experience with the homepage.

 ### Site goals